AyushShahh/Add-Sub-Mul-Div/README.md

 Simple code to add, multiply, subtract and divide two numbers.

-It is in the C language.
+It is written in C language.